Fashion Outlets of Chicago: Tenants

 Upon its opening in 2013, Bloomingdale's Outlet, Neiman Marcus Last Call, Saks Fifth Avenue Off 5th, and Forever 21 served as anchor stores within the mall.
 The 28000 sqft Nordstrom Rack soon followed as another anchor store, opening in fall 2016 as the 10th Nordstrom Rack within the Chicago metropolitan area.
 In addition to anchor stores, the mall features around more than 140 stores and dining options, including sit-down restaurants anchored by Prasino and Villagio, along with a food court on the first level.
 Since opening, new stores have opened throughout the mall, including a Lindt store on July 17, 2015, and the first Aritzia store in the Midwest on December 16, 2022.
 Notable store closures in the mall include the anchor store Neiman Marcus Last Call following announcements that it would close in 2020, along with a Disney Store which closed on March 23, 2021.

 Transportation

-Public transportation to Fashion Outlets of Chicago via bus is provided by Pace, and includes the following bus lines:
+Public transportation to Fashion Outlets of Chicago via bus is provided by Pace, and includes the following bus routes: